 Recipe notes

-• Butternut squash may be substituted with your favorite winter squash or sweet potato.
-This recipe is customizable with any veggies or beans that you have on hand!
+• Butternut squash may be subbed with your favorite cubed winter squash such as kabocha squash or pumpkin, or sweet potato.

-• Store chili in an air tight container in the refrigerator for up to 5 days or in the freezer for up to 3 months.
+• Store in the refrigerator for up to 3 days or freeze for up to 3 months.

 Did you try this recipe?
 If so, be sure to leave a review below and tag me @flavorthemoments on Facebook and Instagram